 Fundamentals: Artificial Neural Networks are to Deep Learning, What Atoms are to Matter

 The human brain is, undoubtedly, the most extraordinary technology created by nature.
 An artificial neural network (ANN), modeled after the human brain, is a system software or hardware that performs tasks as the neurons of a human brain would, to an extent, by transferring information along a predefined path between neurons.
-ANNs consist of layers of interconnected neurons that receive sets of inputs and weights.
+Artificial neural networks consist of layers of interconnected neurons that receive sets of inputs and weights.
 They then perform mathematical manipulation and give out a set of activations as an output that is similar to synapses in biological neurons.

 Today, neural networks can be used to achieve complex tasks in the fields of machine learning and artificial intelligence (AI), including object recognition, automatic speech recognition (ASR), machine translation, image captioning, video classification, and more.